 Don’t be the White Witch.

 The solution, of course, is livable traditions.
-A good tradition, after all, is one you can pull off every year (or, at least, most years).
+A good tradition is one you can pull off every year (or, at least, most years).

 There are many possible traditions; here are some of ours: